 If you plan your training in advance, you can type your training plans up and take notes, modifying them as necessary.

 Drill sheets include everything you would need to know about the drill, including purpose, target setup, round count, recommended repetitions, measurement metrics, visual cues, key points and drill details (what to do when performing).
 The drill sheets for the program in this book are in chapter 9 and include both live fire and dry fire drills.

 The main thing to remember about the training drills is that they are each designed to allow you to work on key areas of skill, sort of like developing pieces of a puzzle.
 Then when you need to finally put any give puzzle together (lethal encounter), you can simply plug them in where necessary.

 The name is self-explanatory.
 You will need to track your training performance so you know if you are improving, how fast, and what you need to do to shift course (I will discuss the training design cycle in another chapter in the program).

 I use a training logbook to document my sessions with pre-formatted sheets.
 Each one is designed so I can easily document the session and how I performed.
 The sheets are also carefully designed to make sure that I document the things that I need to analyze my training and judge my results.

 I did not document the numbers in the past like I do now, and I regret that DEEPLY.
 The data I did not write down and overlooked may very well have taken me to new levels along the way.

 Don't make the same mistake I did, and start documenting your progress today!
-Click the Green "YES" Button below to get the most complete competitive shooting training programs on the market from one of the best instructors in the industry!
+Click the Yellow "YES" Button below to get the most complete defensive handgun training program on the market from one of the most reputable firearms instructors in the industry!